 This glass box is intended to be an invisible barrier in the center of the Jack Daniel's Barrel House to create a special room where visitors can enjoy tastings of whiskey amid the barrels that created the whiskey they were sampling.
 Originally conceived as a cable facade, it soon became apparent that the historic building would not be able to take the required pretension of the cables.
-Novum then proposed a solution of suspended steel fins that would require no pretension yet be small enough to disappear into the surroundings.
+During its collaborative Designer Assist process, Novum then proposed a solution of suspended steel fins that would require no pretension yet be small enough to disappear into the surroundings.
 The fins were treated with a clear finish to protect them from corrosion while creating a raw, unfinished look that blended in with the rustic surroundings.
 These fins support crystal clear low-iron glass with open glass joints.
 Novum’s CCG-System was chosen because it provides maximum transparency and the finish could be customized to match the aesthetic of the barrel house.

 The glass box is supported by 4” x 1” steel plate fins suspended from the roof structure.
 At the corners, custom “arrow” shaped fins were adopted to manage loading in orthogonal directions.
 To minimize the thickness of the fins and limit deflections in a seismic event, the fins were tied by horizontal 10mm (0.39”) steel tension rods running along the perimeter of the glass box.